zamdzhiev/Qimaera/README.md

 ### **`VQE.idr`**

-Implementation of VQE with vanilla optimisation.
+Implementation of the VQE algorithm with a vanilla classical optimisation strategy.
-VQE is used find an upper bound for the lowest eigenvalue of a Hamiltonian operator.
-It is also a quantum variational algorithm.
+It is also a variational quantum algorithm.

 ### **`RUS.idr`**

-Implementation of Repeat until success.
+Implementation of the Repeat Until Success algorithm.

-This example illustrates the difference between computing unitary operators and doing effectful quantum operations : here we apply a quantum unitary operator by using measurements and recursion.
+This example illustrates the difference between computing unitary operators and doing effectful quantum operations: here we realise a quantum unitary operator by using measurements and recursion.

 Given an input qubit |q> and a single-qubit unitary operation U, return the state U|q>.
 The "Repeat Until Success" approach solves this problem in the following way: